Get your EIN in as fast as 7 business days. Apply now for $49

 Can I use my CRN instead of an EIN in the US?

-How do United Kingdom entrepreneurs get a US EIN?
+How do UK entrepreneurs get a US EIN?

-A CRN uses a 8 digits or 2 letters + 6 digits (e.g., 12345678 or SC123456) format.
-An EIN uses the XX-XXXXXXX format (9 digits with a hyphen after the second digit).
-The formats are different and not interchangeable.
+A CRN uses 8 digits (for example 12345678) or 2 letters plus 6 digits (for example SC123456 for Scotland, NI123456 for Northern Ireland).
+An EIN uses the format XX-XXXXXXX, which is 9 digits with a hyphen after the second digit.
+The two formats are not interchangeable and cannot be converted.

-No. An EIN is valid only for US federal tax purposes.
-It has no legal standing in United Kingdom.
-Similarly, a CRN has no legal standing in the United States.
-Each country issues its own tax identification numbers.
+No. An EIN is valid only for US federal tax purposes and has no legal standing in the United Kingdom.
+A CRN has no standing in the United States.
+Companies House does not recognize an EIN, and the IRS does not recognize a CRN.
+Each country issues and accepts only its own business identifiers.

 Need an EIN?
 We Handle Everything.